vocify/speakr-demo/README.md

 - npm (version 6.x or higher)
 - A Speakr API Key (visit Speakr to obtain it)

+### For a comprehensive guide on integrating Twilio with Speakr, refer to the [Twilio Integration repository](https://github.com/vocify/twilio-integration).

 ### Getting Started

 #### Step 1: Add Your API Key